timothyPeer/ASA-EMulatR-Project/README.md

 ## 🎯 Goals

-✅ Open-source and freely available
+✅ Non-Commercial for Education, Personal Use Only
 ✅ Cross-platform (thanks to Qt)
 ✅ Faithful to the Alpha architecture
 ✅ Support for OpenVMS, Tru64 UNIX, and Alpha-Linux
-✅ A platform for enthusiasts, historians, and engineers to explore and contribute
+✅ A platform for enthusiasts and engineers to explore and contribute

 ---